Jose de Venecia Jr.: Early life and career

-De Venecia was born in Dagupan to Judge Jose R. de Venecia Sr. and Casimira Villamil Clavería.
 In 1947, he finished his elementary studies at the Dagupan Elementary School where he was accelerated by one year.
 He completed his secondary education at the De La Salle College High School, and finished Journalism at the Ateneo de Manila, being an outstanding Associate Editor of The Guidon and Editor-in-Chief of the school annual, The Aegis.

 As an entrepreneur, de Venecia pioneered overseas contract work for Filipinos where he was one of the first Philippine prime contractors in the Middle East and North Africa in the mid-1970s.
 He hired 51,000 Filipinos for his companies and engaged in port operations in Saudi Arabia, agriculture in Africa, and mass housing and oil exploration in the United Arab Emirates.
 His Middle East initiative was followed and later led to the employment of millions of Filipinos.
 In the 1970s, he was initiated an oil and gas exploration program that led to the first oil and gas strikes in offshore Palawan.
 He was elected president of the Petroleum Association of the Philippines.

 De Venecia was a diplomat as Minister-Economic Counselor from 1966 to 1969.
 He conceived and implemented the historic dollar-remittance program for overseas Filipino workers worldwide.
 He was one of the Ten Outstanding Congressmen before martial law in the Philippines.